 After the grafts have been harvested, Dr. Griffin and his team finalize the grafts and prepare them for transplantation in the recipient areas.
 To ensure the highest level of quality, Dr. Griffin manages the entire process, from harvesting to transplantation.
 While robotics are involved in the extraction of units, it is Dr. Griffin’s artistic skill and experience in placing the grafts that creates a natural appearance and successful outcome.

 Recovery following FUE

 Recovery following FUE is relatively quick and comfortable.
 More strenuous activities and exercise should be avoided to reduce the risk of bleeding and prevent injury to the donor and recipient sites.
 Some scabbing will occur at both the donor and recipient sites, so many people choose to remain home from work for a few days.
 Swelling may occur on the forehead and around the eyes in some cases.
-In general, the recovery period associated with FUE is shorter and more comfortable that the recovery after strip harvesting.
+In general, the recovery period associated with FUE is shorter and more comfortable than the recovery after strip harvesting.

 Ideal Candidates for FUE